Sonic The Hedgehog

 - Old Shame: He's actually a blond former choir boy from Cardiff.

-- You Gotta Have Green Hair: His hair is merely dyed green; he's actually blond.
+- You Gotta Have Blue Hair: His hair is merely dyed green; he's actually blond.

 - The Igor: An unorthodox depiction of an Igor.

 - Jerkass: He constantly tries to kill Chuck and generally just insults everyone.